 - Vendor agnostic - Multiple network hardware vendors can be used in the design.

 - Reduced VLAN span across racks, thus smaller broadcast domains.

-- EastWest across NSX domains or Cross-Rack are routed through the Spine.
+- East/West across NSX domains or cross-rack is routed through the spine.

 - NSX-T Tier0 peering is simplified by peering the WLDs with the leaf switches in the rack.

 - The Layer 2 VLANs cannot span racks.
 Clusters that span racks will require a solution to allow VxRail system traffic to span racks using hardware VTEPs.